 There’s no constitutional difference between a state and a commonwealth.
 The states that call themselves commonwealths simply chose an older, more traditional word than “state” for their official titles.

-“Commonwealth” is an old term that refers to an organized political community — what most of us today would simply call a state — governed by the people, not a king.
-The term emphasizes the fact that citizens have chosen a government based upon the common consent of the people for the common wealth — or welfare — of those people.
+“commonwealth” is an old term that refers to an organized political community — what most of us today would simply call a state — governed by the people, not a king.
+The term emphasizes the fact that citizens have chosen a government based upon the common of the people for the common wealth — or welfare — of those people.

 The term was used by citizens who wanted to distance themselves from their earlier royal colony status under the reign of the King of Great Britain.
-In fact, the period of British history during which Parliament ruled instead of a king is known as the Commonwealth Period.
+In fact, the period of British history during which Parliament ruled instead of a king is known as the commonwealth Period.